City of New Orleans title block

 • Sleeping Cars – Private accommodations, including Roomettes, Bedrooms, and Family Bedrooms.

-• Sightseer Lounge – A scenic lounge features floor-to-ceiling windows where you can enjoy the landscapes along the route.
+• Sightseer Lounge – A scenic lounge with floor-to-ceiling windows, offering a stunning view of the landscapes along the route.

-• This car is situated between the coach cars and the café car.
+• This car is located between the coach cars and the café car.

-• Café Car—The café car is the only food car on this train and is open to coach and sleeper car passengers.
+• Café Car—The café car is the only food car on this train and is available to passengers in both the coach and sleeper cars.
 It is where sleeper passengers can obtain their flex meals.

-• The café car is located between the sleeper cars and the Sightseer Lounge.
+• The café car is situated between the sleeper cars and the Sightseer Lounge.

 You can learn more about each of these cars in this article.